 ALHA member Marshfield & District Local History Society hosted the 2016 AGM on the evening of Tuesday 18 October in the Marshfield Community Centre, The Hayfield, Marshfield SN14 8PG.
 The Joe Bettey lecture was delivered by Dr Alex Craven, contributing editor of the Victoria County History of Gloucestershire.
 His topic was The Limits of Authority: Boundaries, Borders and Bloodshed in the West of England 1500 -

-The 2017 Lecture will take place on Wednesday 18 October at 7 p.m., when the speaker will be Professor Helen Meller.
-Her talk will be "How to live in the modern city: women's contribution in Bristol 1860s-
+The 2017 Lecture was held on Wednesday 18 October at 7 p.m., when the speaker was Professor Helen Meller.
+Her talk was titled "How to live in the modern city: women's contribution in Bristol 1860s-

 In 2009, we started a project to publish compact but authoritative books on aspects of Avon's history, and 24 titles are now available.